-This article provides high-level details of the options available for configuring your Asset Bank so that users do not have to enter a username and password each time they start a new session.
+This article provides high-level details of the alternatives available for configuring your Asset Bank so that users do not have to enter a username and password each time they start a new session.
 Please note that all of these options except the 'remember me' cookie require a professional/enterprise licence.